stonet-research/zns-tools/README.md

 ## Compiling and Running

-A Makefile is included to compile the code base, which is rather minimal and therefore does not require much.
-The code utilizes `FIBMAP`, which requires to be run as root (the better alternative avoiding root privileges `FIEMAP` is not supported on all systems, which is why we do not use it, and we have full root access in our VM for experiments.)
+A Makefile is included to compile the code base.
+It relies on `FIEMAP`, which the file system and kernel must support (F2FS has support for it).
+We use this tool to evaluate mapping of files on ZNS with F2FS.

 ```bash
 # Compile